-I. Introduction
+I. INTRODUCTION

-Content Distribution Networks (CDNs) are a key component of today's Web.
-Their ongoing quest to serve web content from nearby servers has flattened the hierarchical structure of the Internet [1] and promises lower latencies.
+The Internet and specifically the web have transformed the way we gather information, interact or do business.
+This increasing dependence on the web has fueled a pursuit of researchers and operators to develop and implement web performance optimizations.
+For example, Google has pushed several improvements to web technology, including new protocols such as HTTP/2 (through SPDY) or QUIC, both of which have found swift adoption [1]-[3] by others.
+Apart from technological advances, content distribution networks (CDNs) have changed the Internet on an architectural scale.
+Their ongoing quest to serve web content from nearby servers has flattened the hierarchical structure of the Internet [4] thereby promising lower latencies.
 In pursuit of performance, CDNs are known to be early adaptors of new technology in an attempt to optimize the web experience for their customers.

-For example, Google has pushed several improvements to web technology, including new protocols such as HTTP/2 (through SPDY) or QUIC, both have found swift adoption [2]-[4] by other CDNs.
-While adopting new technologies offer promising gains, their correct configuration is often challenging-e.g., HTTP/2 server push is regarded as a key feature but known to be notoriously hard to use [4], [5].
-Some of these configuration challenges stem from the fact that they are depended on network and application characteristics.
+While adopting new technologies offers promising gains, their correct configuration is often challenging-e.g., HTTP/2 server push is regarded as a key feature but known to be notoriously hard to use [3], [5], [6].
+Some of these configuration challenges stem from the fact that they are dependent on network and application characteristics.

-One long-debated performance configuration parameter is TCP's (and soon QUIC's) Initial Congestion Window (IW) size.
+One long-debated performance configuration parameter is TCP's (and QUIC's) initial congestion window (IW) size.

+The IW characterizes the performance at the beginning of a new connection and is a key component of all congestion control algorithms.
 The IW size controls the amount of unacknowledged data sent at connection start and thereby heavily influences the start-up behavior of new and especially short-lived connections (e.g., typical web transfers) or those that are revived from idle.
-A small IW can prolong transmissions and cause unnecessary latency as TCP needs to await feedback (ACKs) to increase the congestion window.
-Contrary, too large IWs can lead to loss and retransmissions when the network cannot handle large bursts of data.
-Thus choosing the optimal value for each network is critical for good performance-and interesting for CDNs.
+A small IW can prolong transmissions and cause unnecessary latency as the transport protocol needs to await feedback (ACKs) to increase the congestion window.
+Contrary, too large IWs can lead to loss and retransmissions when the network simply cannot handle large bursts of data.
+Thus choosing the optimal value for each network is critical for good performance-and thus interesting for CDNs.

-Despite its relevance, the IW size is typically regarded as a static parameter whose IETF recommended size should fit all networks and applications.
-Since its first definition to 1 segment in 1988 [6], its recommended size has only changed twice, to 2-4 segments in 1998 [7], [8] and-motivated by increasing access speeds and shorter page loading times [9]-to 10 segments in 2013 [10].
-It was very recently shown that IW customization can help in reducing CDN latency [11].
-In this regard, a small-scale study by CDNPlanet showed that half of the probed CDNs use IW10 as IETF recommended size while others already use larger IW sizes [12].
-In this regard, others [13] even argue to abandon static IETF standardized values for the IW to enable customization already in the standards.
-Yet, little is known about CDN specific IW configurations.
+Despite its relevance, the IW size is typically regarded as a static parameter whose IETF-recommended size should fit all networks and applications.
+Since its first definition to 1 segment in 1988 [7], its recommended size has only changed twice, to 2-4 segments in 1998 [8], [9] and-motivated by increasing access speeds and its promise to shorten page loading times [10]-to 10 segments in 2013 [11].
+It was very recently shown that IW customization can help in reducing CDN latency [12].
+In this regard, a small-scale study by CDNPlanet showed that half of the probed CDNs use IW10 as the IETF-recommended size while others already use larger IW sizes [13].
+Others [14] even argue to abandon static IETF-standardized values for the IW to enable customization already in the standards.
+Yet, little is known about IW configurations especially in case of CDNs.